jcurl/RJCP.base/configmgr/README.gitrj.md

 * `git rj cobr`: Check out a branch on all repositories
 * `git rj shbr`: Show all branches on the repositories
 * `git rj rmbr`: Remove branches from the repositories
+* `git rj build`: Build from the root of the repository

 Table of Contents